bob-el-bot/BobTheBot/README.md

 - `/decrypt vigenere [message] [key]` Decrypts your message using a specified key.

 ### 🗄️ Informational / help commands:
+- `/premium` Ensures Bob knows you have premium!
+If not you will be given a button to get it!
 - `/help` Get DMed information for *all* commands.
 - `/new` See the latest updates to Bob.
 - `/quote-prompts` See all valid prompts for `/random quote`.